 "The revised course intends to promote innovation and bring about out-of-the-box thinking in the curriculum and education system of chartered accountancy course," he said here.

-When will the CA revised syllabus be launched?
+When was the CA revised syllabus be launched?

-Prime Minister Narendra Modi would launch the revised syllabus at ICAI's foundation day function on July 1.
+Prime Minister Narendra Modi launched the revised syllabus at ICAI's foundation day function on July 1.

 Changes in the CA entrance exam